Sign up to receive updates for the latest tech thought leadership insights, videos, and podcasts.

 Once credentials have been obtained, ROCK commence the process of remotely installing our software across their network and devices.
 We also undertake a network probe to ascertain information about their infrastructure prior to our on-site visit.
 Typically, this will collect information about switches, cyber security measures, routers, software etc. The client is then sent an itinerary relating to their on-site visit.
 This outlines the tasks the engineer will complete on the day including the installation of software, asset tagging, fact-finding and so on.

-The engineer that attends will then inform me of any information they’ve been unable to collect and, during a follow-up call with the client, I’ll inform them of this and what we require, while also collecting feedback regarding their visit and providing them with an appraisal of ROCK’s likely activities throughout the first few months of the contract.
+The engineer that attends will then inform me of any information they’ve been unable to collect and, during a follow-up call with the client, I’ll inform them of this and what we require, while also collecting feedback regarding their visit (ROCK really value feedback as it helps us to continouly improve our customer service) and providing them with an appraisal of ROCK’s likely activities throughout the first few months of the contract.
 Again, I send the client a summary of our conversation so that they are aware of what we require, know the ways in which our provisions will be limited until this information has been received and all other salient information.

 Following this, the onboarding process is deemed to be complete and the client is assigned to their dedicated and fully-briefed client relationship manager.

 Yes, absolutely.
 I’m very mindful of the fact that I’m the first person a client will speak to after they’ve joined ROCK.
 I’m establishing foundations for our relationship from this point onward so make a concerted effort to be friendly, personable and to make the onboarding experience an enjoyable one.
 I’m naturally a very friendly and talkative person so that comes easily to me, though.
 I really enjoy meeting new people – and that includes our clients.

 I can answer that in one word: backups.
 Clients regularly come to us with backup solutions that simply don’t consider all possible eventualities.
 It’s not uncommon for clients to have no backup in place at all, in fact.